bytecrusher/MaritimeDataServer/README.md

 If you run **MDC**s outside our local network, your **MDS** needs to be public (TTN should be able to reach this server).

 ###### Development
-For development is differen solutions.
+For development i use different solutions.
 First is local Docker container that runs on my coding computer.
 Second i have on my webhosting a subdomain, that pulls my "developtment" branch from guthub there.